materialstheory/multipyles/README.md

 ## Data sources and computable quantities

-Currently, there are implementations for reading the density matrix from VASP and abinit.
+Currently, there are implementations for reading the density matrix from VASP and less well tested ones for abinit and Elk.
 However, every local density matrix can be used by reading it in as a numpy array.
 From these matrices, the multipoles can be straightforwardly calculated.

 Alternatively, the multipoles computed by Elk and VASP (unpublished VASP modification